lukebrit27/interview-app/README.md

 The Interview App is a command-line application that conducts interviews by asking a series of questions from a Markdown file.
 It provides flexibility in specifying the number of questions per category and allows customization of the Markdown file to suit your interview needs.

 ## Background
-I created this app as a fun way to learn C++ while also creating a practical a tool I could use to practice for interviews.
+I created this app as a fun way to learn C++ while also creating a practical tool I could use to practice for interviews.
 Hope you find it interesting!

 ## Features